Russian stove: Design

-Fuel

-Various types of firewood can be used, for example birch or pine.
-Aspen is the least efficient for heating a Russian stove because the amount needed is twice that of other woods.

 Uses

 Cooking

 The stove was, and is still used today for cooking and had a strong influence on the taste of Russian cuisine.
 Dishes where the stove is used are pancakes to bake or pies.
 The porridge or the pancakes prepared in such a stove may differ in taste from the same meal prepared on a modern stove or range.
-The process of cooking in the Russian stove can be called "languor" — holding dishes for a long period of time at a steady temperature.
+The process of cooking in the Russian stove can be called "languor" – holding dishes for a long period of time at a steady temperature.
 Foods that are believed to acquire a distinctive character from being prepared in a Russian stove include baked milk, pastila candies, mushrooms cooked in sour cream, or even a simple potato.
 Bread is put in and taken out from the stove using a special wooden paddle on a long shank.
-Cast iron pots with soup or milk are taken out with ukhvat, a two-pronged metal stick.
+Cast iron pots of special shape called chugun are handled in the oven with ukhvat, a long wooden handle with the two-pronged metal "grabber".